darco31/P2---JS-game/README.md

 ## Features

 #### Home Page

-The home page features a hero image that is animated to draw the attention of the visitor to the purpose of our business.
-The image does remain animated from desktop down to mobile size.
-Under the hero image we have two small paragraphs outlining outlining why a customer should use our services and a question as to what we do.
-We have a list outlining some of the occasions we cater for and a call to action button to contact us if anything else is required or any special requests are needed.

-Further down the home page I have three images that are animated to show the transformation of some of our bakes.
-These images are used as far down as tablet size but one we move to mobile sizes I have decided to hide the images to improve performance on small screen sizes.
+There is only one page for this game , the homapge has a heading witht he name of the game.
+This set onto a purple background image.Just under the heading we have a call to action for the user to begin the game or a call to action button that will call a modal pop up that exaplins the rules of the game to the user.
+Uder hte call to action buton we have designed five seperate buttons that are used to play the game.
+Once the user presses a button the game will begin.
+Afte each button push a new modal will popup displaying the result of that round.
+Another button will be available to the user to play the next round or rerset the scores.
+If the user picks the next round button the games continues , if they choose the reset scores button the scoreborad will be reset and the user can start again.

+Below the game buttons the footer holds text regarding the inspiation behind teh game and all social media links.

 ![All pages](assets/sitescreens/home_page.PNG)